-The liver is the largest gland in the body and is a complex structure made of cells (hepatocytes), arteries, veins and ducts; which are organized all together in such a way as to serve as a center for the processing and production of useful substances in our body, a storage “stocks” center, a center for the removal of toxic substances, a barrier against attackers that can be transmitted through blood from the bowel, as well as a center for the production of fluids useful to our digestion (bile).
+The liver is the largest gland in the body and has a complex structure, made up of cells (hepatocytes), arteries, veins and ducts, which are organized for production, processing, and storing useful substances in our body, as well as removing toxic substances, and acting as a barrier against pathogens transmitted through blood from the bowel.

-In the first 6 months of life, this organ begins to produce blood cells – a function, in which some circumstances, can resume.
-Unfortunately, in all this centrality, special attention also corresponds to various tumors: in fact, their cells pass through the liver and in doing so some, especially those of intestinal cancer, give rise to tumors known as metastases.
-In addition to its intense activity and means for purifying blood, toxic agents and viruses can sometimes enter into it and cause chronic alterations, in turn leading to long-term tumors such as hepatocellular carcinoma and cholangiocarcinoma.
+In the first six months of life, this organ can even produce blood cells – a function that it can resume in some circumstances.
+The importance and the centrality of this organ explains its attractiveness to the formation of cancer.
+In fact, as many cells pass through the liver, certain cancerous ones – especially those of intestinal neoplasms – can remain and give rise to tumors known as metastases.
+What is more, due to the liver’s role in producing, storing, and purifying blood, toxic agents and viruses can sometimes enter it and cause chronic alterations, which in turn lead to such tumors as hepatocellular carcinoma and cholangiocarcinoma.

-Being an international benchmark for a new type of liver surgery has led the Unit of Hepatobiliary Surgery to facilitate in the dissemination of new techniques among surgeons and further organize annual courses attended by surgeons from all over the world.
-Furthermore, the Unit of Hepatobiliary Surgery nowadays is responsible for leading numerous clinical studies aimed at producing new advances to the methods introduced by foreign centers such as the University of Tokyo, Juntendo University (Tokyo), Nihon University (Tokyo), the University of Paris, the MD Anderson Cancer Center in Houston, John Hopkins Medical School in Baltimore, and the Italian Hospital in Buenos Aires, as well as working with other surgical groups, such as the Memorial Sloan Kettering Cancer Center in New York, for future partnership projects.
+Being an international benchmark for a new type of liver operation, Department of Hepatobiliary surgery facilitates the dissemination of new techniques among surgeons and organizes annual courses, attended by specialists from all over the world.
+Furthermore, the Department leads numerous clinical studies, aimed at perfecting surgical methodology further, which see among its participants such foreign centers such as the University of Tokyo, Juntendo University (Tokyo), Nihon University (Tokyo), the University of Paris, the MD Anderson Cancer Center in Houston, John Hopkins Medical School in Baltimore, and the Italian Hospital in Buenos Aires.